volvachev/volvachev/README.md

 I'm a software engineer with over six years of professional experience.🚀

-I'm always aware of the latest technologies and use the most useful ones in practice.
+I'm always aware of the latest technologies and using the most useful ones in practice.
 I like projects that follow to the principles of `SOLID`, `GRASP`, `Law of Demeter` etc.
 I'm most passionate about frontend development with `Angular` & `Vue` & `React`.

-For the last year I've been designing a microfrontend architecture using `webpack module federation`⛩️.
+During the last year I've been designing a microfrontend architecture using `webpack module federation`.
 I have a lot of experience in using `web-workers` in applications.

 > 💪Practice makes perfect!